A bloody nose is never welcome, but there are a few times when it's more problematic than usual, including during sex.

 If you regularly suffer from nosebleeds, you may worry about experiencing a rupture during sex, but while it can happen, it's not as common as you might think.

 The exaggerated depiction of nosebleeds during TV shows and movies has created a misconception around nosebleeds, with many believing that they are caused by high blood pressure, stress, and intense exercise.
 The viral videos that depict epic nosebleeds during strongman competitions and powerlifting events don’t help things.

-It's true that high blood pressure can cause nosebleeds, but it's rare.
+High blood pressure can indeed cause nosebleeds, but it's rare.
 The intense pressure can place a great deal of strain on the delicate blood vessels in the nose, causing them to rupture.
-However, the vast majority of nosebleeds are caused by trauma, nose picking, and temperature changes.
+However, the vast majority of nosebleeds are caused by trauma, nose-picking, and temperature changes.

 If you experience a nosebleed during sex, it might be because your blood pressure increased, but it's more likely that the dry air damaged your delicate nasal lining or that your nose took a knock when things were getting heated.

-There have also been a number of cases of bloody noses resulting from the use of drugs designed to treat erectile dysfunction, including some terrifying case studies whereby individuals experienced chronic and prolonged nosebleeds after taking large doses of Viagra and engaging in sexual intercourse.
+There have also been several cases of bloody noses resulting from the use of drugs designed to treat erectile dysfunction, including some terrifying case studies whereby individuals experienced chronic and prolonged nosebleeds after taking large doses of Viagra and engaging in sexual intercourse.

 Recreational drug use can also be a trigger.
 If you're consuming drugs like cocaine intra-nasally, it'll increase your blood pressure and aggravate your nasal lining, creating a double-whammy that greatly increases the risk of a nosebleed.